andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 `(:&~)` with a `randomWeights`).
 Now all we have to do is just “pattern match” on the type-level list, and…

 Oh wait.
-We can’t directly pattern match on lists like that in Haskell.
+We can’t pattern match on types like that in Haskell.
+This is due to one of Haskell’s fundamental design decisions: types are **erased** at runtime.

-But what we *can* do is move the list from the type level to the value level using *singletons*.
-Singletons are types (often, parameterized types) with only one valid constructor.
-They aren’t the only option, but they’re the most generally useful and un-specialized solution.
+We need to have a way to “access” the type (at run-time) as a *value*, so we can pattern match on it and do things with it.

+In Haskell, the popular way to deal with this is by using *singletons* — (parameterized) types which only have valid constructor.
 The *[typelits-witnesses](http://hackage.haskell.org/package/typelits-witnesses)* library offers a handy singleton for just this job.
 If you have a type level list of nats, you get a `KnowNats ns` constraint.
 This lets you